hashicorp/terraform-provider-azuread/docs/resources/application.md

 ## Import

-Applications can be imported using their object ID, e.g.
+Applications can be imported using their object ID, in the following format.

 ```shell
 terraform import azuread_application.example /applications/00000000-0000-0000-0000-000000000000